 Some people have said that it pills, and the only time when I have experienced piling is when I used an oil on top.
 Didn’t experience such a thing when I applied makeup.
 So this is just something you need to be aware of and you can simply try to use it only at night time if that happens.
 Perhaps reducing the number of skincare products that you layer on can also be helpful.

-The Ordinary Niacinamide 10% + Zinc 1% can be used day and night, but remember to use SUNSCREEN if you choose to use it in the morning.
+The Ordinary Niacinamide 10% + Zinc 1% can be used day and night.

 Inhibits the production of sebum.
 I have noticed my skin becomes less oily and congested whenever I use it.
 And as I result it helps prevent future breakouts.
 Pores do appear a little smaller.
 Although nothing dramatic, it is noticable and it makes a slight difference.